xFatedx/brotli-converter/README.md

 - Fast client-side compression using WebAssembly (`fflate`)
 - Supports Brotli compression and decompression
 - Base64-encoded output for easy copy-pasting
-- Built with Vite for fast performance
+- Built with Vite for rapid development

 ## **Installation & Setup**